TerboucheHacene/review_classifier_BERT/README.md

 # Modeling
 A BERT based model is fine-tuned to predict the sentiment.
 We used the **[RoBERTa](https://arxiv.org/abs/1907.11692)** model (A Robustly Optimized BERT Pretraining)

-This model is implemented is [Transformers Hugging Face library](https://huggingface.co/docs/transformers/master/en/model_doc/roberta#overview).
+This model is implemented in [Transformers Hugging Face library](https://huggingface.co/docs/transformers/master/en/model_doc/roberta#overview).

 # Streamlit App
 You can run the app locally: